please call: +31 (0)50 367 71 97

 If you wish to do an internship in the Netherlands, there are different conditions than for students studying at a Dutch university (see this link).

-If your internship will be shorter than 90 days, your employer will need to apply to the UWV for a TWV for you (see this link, in Dutch).
+If your internship will be shorter than 90 days, your employer will need to apply to the UWV for a TWV for you (see this link).

 If your internship will be longer than 90 days, then your employer will also need to apply for a residence permit for you.
 This can be done using one application to the IND (GVVA) for a combination residence permit and work permit (see this link).
 The IND will ask for advice on the work permit portion from the UWV directly.
 The decision time for the GVVA is 90 days.